-Students get an introduction to the history of the health care system and the duties of the medical assistant as administrator.
+Hunter Business School students get an introduction to the history of the health care system and the duties of the medical assistant as administrator.
 Patient interaction, management of medical records, and the essentials of physician-based billing and coding are also covered.
-The class learns how to manage patient accounts and discusses practice finances.
+The class teaches students how to manage patient accounts and discusses practice finances.
 Prerequisite: None

 Electrocardiography and Cardiac Testing

 This Medical Assistant course begins with a review of the cardiovascular system (heart and blood vessels) and its relationship to electrocardiography (EKG).
 Hunter Business School students review how to take and record pulse rate and pulse and blood pressure.

 Also included are a discussion of various cardiac testing procedures, i.e, Holter monitoring and stress testing.
 Students also learn to properly and successfully complete an electrocardiogram, and how to observe for abnormal EKGs.
 This course also trains in cardiopulmonary resuscitation and use of an automated external defibrillator(CPR/AED) according to AHA standards.
 Prerequisite: MA302

 MA602 (60 hours)

 Computerized Billing prepares Hunter Business School students to utilize a computerized billing and medical software program.
 Students learn to accurately input patient demographics, medical procedures, and diagnoses in order to generate insurance claims and post payments.
 Maintaining patient accounts and managing practice finances are key features of the course.
 Course topics covered include creating patient records, maintaining health histories, and reading and interpreting patient files.
 Prerequisite: MA502